 For example, I recently walked into a new place in Fremont.
 It has a beautiful design and feel, with LaMarzocco Strada machines promising some artisanship to the preparation.
 Big name roasters had stickers on the grinders.
 My friend and I ordered straight shots of a Harrar they were featuring.
 Lovingly pulled shots were completely dominated by sour lemon the cup. ( My friend takes sugar and cream, no help.
 At least with burnt coffee you can get a nice flavor out of it with enough milk and sugar).
 I was speechless.
 Is this what you really want in your Harrar?
 I thought.
 Is this intentional?
 Later I found it is aggressively intentional.
 Well I thought, you just go ahead and serve that and I will just be over here with dark chocolate, blueberry, and caramel in our Harrar.

 I will state here that any lemony flavors in the final cup indicate a defective espresso coffee.
+And of course, in Italy, the birthplace of caffe espresso, an acidic espresso is considered defective.
+(You may encounter acidic espresso as you approach Switzerland because they primarily have a drip coffee culture featuring very light roasts).
 A persistent lemony flavor in the cup through a wide variety of extraction parameters means that the defect resides in the roast.
 (Remember you can get lemony flavors from a sweet roast by brewing under temperature as well.)
 But before you strap on your boxing gloves let’s try for a little common ground.